 The Master of the wardrobe directly maintained the lord’s dresses and helped prepare them for daily use.

-The Cook was the head of the servants engaged at the kitchen and it was his job to prepare food at mealtimes every day.
+The Cook was the head of the servants engaged in the kitchen and it was his job to prepare food at mealtimes every day.

-Medieval Castles usually housed a powerful lord who employed a huge number of servants.
+Medieval Castles usually housed a powerful lord who employed a large number of people.

-These included servants who served the family of the lord in the residential quarters, servants who worked at the kitchen, those who served the food at meal times and other servants who were employed at notable positions such as those of the chamberlain, constable and steward.
+These included servants who served the family of the lord in the residential quarters, servants who worked in the kitchen, those who served the food at mealtimes, and other servants who were employed in notable positions such as those the chamberlain, constable, and steward.